JuliaFEM/juliafem.github.io/packages/000098390251_modelreduction.md

 title: ModelReduction.jl
 ---

-Tools to reduce the dimension of model, e.g. static and dynamic condensation for multibody dynamics problems
+ModelReduction is a repository of JuliaFEM to reduce the dimension of a model for multibody dynamics problems.
+The package includes e.g. the Guyan reduction and the Craig-Bampton method.